 - Review of Policy & Procedures as necessary

 - To advise School Council as appropriate

-The Policy and Planning Sub Committee has the role of:
+The Policy and Education Sub Committee has the role of:

 - Providing input into the connections between the school’s strategic goals and the school’s curriculum and programs